pbatard/Mosby/README.md

    [many](https://arstechnica.com/information-technology/2023/03/unkillable-uefi-malware-bypassing-secure-boot-enabled-by-unpatchable-windows-flaw/),
-   [many](https://wack0.github.io/dubiousdisk/) vulnerabilities uncovered in the UEFI Windows bootloaders, Microsoft is in the process of **completely removing** one of the base DB certificates that it has been using to sign its UEFI executables since 2011.
+   [many](https://wack0.github.io/dubiousdisk/) vulnerabilities uncovered in the UEFI Windows bootloaders, Microsoft is in the process of **completely removing** one of the base DB certificates (The `Microsoft Windows Production PCA 2011` certificate mentioned above).
-   This application can make sure that this DB certificate is properly removed (as opposed to what will happen if you use the native Secure Boot key restoration from your UEFI firmware).
+   **Once Microsoft produces installation media that no longer users this certificate**, this application will make sure that this DB certificate is properly removed (as opposed to what would happen if you use the native Secure Boot key restoration from your UEFI firmware).
 4. In 2024, it was disovered that some PC manufacturers [played fast and loose with the Primary Key (*PK*) shipped with their hardware](https://arstechnica.com/security/2024/07/secure-boot-is-completely-compromised-on-200-models-from-5-big-device-makers/),